"Remote work is the future of work." — Alexis Ohanian

 From ensuring timely project completion to tracking employee hours, you will come across a bouquet of accountability issues that will put your business at risk.
 It can happen even after you have set clear goals at the time of on-boarding.

 To overcome accountability issues, it's essential to set clear and achievable goals.
-Furthermore, you can use time tracking tools to ensure that every hour billed is an hour worked.
+Furthermore, you can use time clock calculator to ensure that every hour billed is an hour worked.
 Many tools take a screenshot of what your staff is doing during the day.
 You can trace down the honest employees and efficiently manage the payrolls.

 To build trust with your remote marketing team, you need to invest in building an accountability framework.